vatesfr/xen-orchestra/docs/docs/xo6/acl-v2.md

 ## Built-in template roles

-Xen Orchestra ships with six ready-to-use role templates.
+Xen Orchestra ships with seven ready-to-use role templates.
 They are **immutable** and automatically kept up to date on startup — they cannot be modified, deleted, or assigned directly.

 To use them, **copy** a template into a new role and assign that copy to your users or groups.
 This ensures the built-in templates always stay up to date without affecting your custom configuration.